Dualtron Spider Review: Overview

 The Spider also features a dual anti-lock braking system (ABS).
 However, it is not real ABS, and most Spider owners disable it.
 When the ABS system activates, it quickly modulates the electronic brake, creating unnerving vibrations throughout the scooter and potentially putting excessive wear on the drive train.

 The best bet for braking safely is to make sure the brakes are dialed in and learn how to modulate them without locking up the wheels.
 This will require awareness of how grippy the tires are on different terrain and in different conditions.

 Rear our guide to Dualtron Spider modifications to learn about tire and brake upgrades.

-We were skeptical of the dual rubber cartridge suspension, which seems out of place on this high performance beast.
-However, if you put a decent number of miles on this scooter you will greatly appreciate ride quality, quietness, and durability of this dead simple suspension.
+We were skeptical of the dual rubber cartridge suspension, which seems out of place on this high-performance beast.
+However, if you put a decent number of miles on this scooter, you will appreciate ride quality, quietness, and durability of this dead-simple suspension.
 Additionally, the cartridge suspension allows customizable ride stiffness by swapping in different cartridges.

 The classic wide Dualtron deck permits a good range of possible feet positions for comfort and stability.

 The Dualtron Spider typically has a 12-month warranty, but duration and terms will depend on your dealer.